-*NOTE: Avoid using a lubricant such as WD40 instead of a contact cleaner.
-This is because a lubricant could make the problem worse due to the dust that tends to form around the contacts.
+*NOTE: Avoid using a lubricant such as WD40 instead of a contact cleaner because it could make the problem worse due to the dust that tends to form around the contacts.

 - Undo the screws on the base of the kettle.
-You can use a screwdriver for this job.
+You can use a screwdriver.

 - Locate the central pin next to the on/off switch.
-There will be 2 copper contacts on either side of the pin
+There will be two copper contacts on either side of the pin.

-- Without plugging the base into the power outlet, flick the on/off switch on the kettle a couple of times.
-This will clear any oxidization or unwanted substances from the contacts.
+- Without plugging the base into the power outlet, flick the on/off switch on the kettle a couple of times to clear any oxidization or unwanted substances from the contacts.